paulgoodjohn/SolarPowerClass/README.md

   - http://www.kyses.org/installers

 - Permit support documents
+  - Copies of Anapode's schematics are on this site, as well as at the link below.
-  - These are provided free but if you use them please send an E-mail saying thanks to Ken who runs the site
+  - They are free but if you use them please send an E-mail saying thanks to Ken who runs the site
   - https://www.anapode.com/content/Permits

 - Toys